 If you have difficulty sleeping it can be frustrating.
 Lack of sleep can cause a host of other problems, too.

-Some issues related to untreated sleep apnea or lack of sleep include heart attack, stroke, hypertension, atrial fibrillation, mental status changes, erectile dysfunction, depressed immune system, altered blood sugars, depression, anxiety and fatigue.
+Some issues related to untreated sleep apnea or lack of sleep include heart attack, stroke, hypertension, atrial fibrillation, mental status changes, erectile dysfunction, depressed immune system, altered blood sugars, depression, anxiety, fatigue and safety.

 According to the Centers for Disease Control, studies show one in three Americans suffer from some kind of sleep disorder, either persistent difficulty in falling asleep, staying asleep or staying awake during the day.